Keres language: Diacritics for tone

 Tone may or may not be represented in the orthography of Keresan.
 When represented, four diacritics may be used above the vowel.
 Unlike the system used for Navajo, diacritics for tone are not repeated in long vowels.

-Keres alphabet and alphabetical order
+Keres orthography and alphabetical order

-Although Keresan is not normally written, there exists only one dictionary of the language in which words are listed in any given order.
+Although Keresan is not normally written, there exists one dictionary of the language in which words are listed in any given order.
 In this dictionary of Western Keres, digraphs count as single letters, although ejective consonants are not listed separately; occurring after their non-ejective counterparts.
-The glottal stop ⟨ʼ⟩ and long vowels (e.g. ⟨aa ee ii⟩ etc.) are not treated as separate letters.
+The symbol for the glottal stop ⟨ʼ⟩, for long vowels (e.g. ⟨aa ee ii⟩ etc.) are not treated as separate letters.

+Letters〈f q x z〉are not used to write Keres, whereas the letters ⟨ɨ o v⟩ are only used in some dialects.